WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 77 bytes
 ```

-The flow bytes to the server also differed by:
+The flow bytes sent to the server also differed by:

 ```text
 18,968 - 18,891 = 77 bytes